 Popular Volume Shifted Snowboards

 The Ride Warpig is one of the most popular volume shifted snowboards on the market.
 It is an all-mountain board you can take all over the resort.
 With a medium flex and a rocker profile, this board can ride anything from steep and deep pow lines to casual groomers, and even handle its own in the park!
 It is built with “cleave edges,” or steel-reinforced edges which provide extra durability.
-For these reasons, the Ride Warpig is truly one of the most well-loved snowboards in the volume-shifted category.
+For these reasons, the Ride Warpig is truly one of the most well-loved snowboards in the volume shifted category.

 If the Ride Warpig is a friendly introduction to volume shifted snowboards, the Ride Superpig is its ultra-aggressive counterpart.
-This snowboard wants to ride hard and fast; the more snow the better!
+This lightweight snowboard wants to ride hard and fast; the more snow, the better!
 With a much stiffer flex than the Warpig and a predominantly camber profile, the Superpig offers great edge hold when carving!
-Both the Superpig and Warpig have a “tapered bi-radial” sidecut radius that provides extra grip through turns and stability on flat base.
+Both the Superpig and Warpig have a “tapered bi-radial” sidecut radius that provides extra grip through turns and stability on a flat base.
 Overall, it’s a great choice for those who want a specialized snowboard for off-piste riding.

 The Gnu Gremlin is similar to the Ride Superpig in the sense that it possesses a stiff flex, aggressive camber profile, and is built to ride hard and fast.
 However, it leans slightly more all-mountain than the Superpig does, and it can be ridden on groomers just as effectively as off-piste.